Causes of Hard Starting When Engine Is Cold

 You can work on many maintenance tasks, and many of the following projects, at home and recoup your small investment in a short period of time.

 The air filter is a key maintenance item that is easy to forget.
-Car manufacturers recommend replacing the filter every year or two, depending on model, even sooner if you frequently drive on dirt roads.
+Car manufacturers recommend replacing the filter every year or two depending on the model, or even sooner if you frequently drive on dirt roads.

 Remove the air filter and place it against the sun and your eyes, or use a bright lamp.
 If the light doesn't seem to go through the filter element, replace the filter.